usama28232/candid/README.md

-# potential-candid-go
+# candid
-A minimal application to replicate basic web api crud opertaions.
+A core framework to assist web api crud opertaions.

-Purpose of this project is to provide most a commonly used base-line application to assist development.
+Purpose of this project is to provide most a commonly used base-line application framework to assist development.

 The goal is to eliminate repetitive tasks and focus on writing the business aspect.

-**PS:** `potential-candid-go` is built on top of [this template](https://github.com/usama28232/authexample), hence it follows same setup, APIs and has a document on all <u>how-to</u> stuff if you are looking for it
+**PS:** `candid` is built on top of [this template](https://github.com/usama28232/authexample), hence it follows same setup, APIs and has a document on all <u>how-to</u> stuff if you are looking for it

 ## Project Structure & Explanation